How Enrollment Works

 Although enrollment in an IntroSem is not required, many IntroSems satisfy university breadth requirements (Ways of Thinking, Ways of Doing) and in some departments, an IntroSem can fulfill a major requirement.
 All IntroSems count toward the 180 units required for an undergraduate degree.

-Why do IntroSems have a special sign-up procedure different from other departmental classes in Axess?
+Why do IntroSems have a special application process different from other departmental classes in Axess?

-The sign-up process communicates your interest in the seminar topic and allows the faculty member to begin to get to know you.
+The informal application process communicates your interest in the seminar topic and allows the faculty member to begin to get to know you–they may even use the statements to try and tailor their course to the student interests that year.
 One of the purposes of an IntroSem is to promote formation of relationships between faculty and students around common intellectual interests.

 Do all seminars fill to capacity during priority enrollment?

-Most seminars do not fill completely, but one-third of IntroSems generate more demand than space.
-High-demand subjects in the past have included chemistry, computer science, law, religion, and psychology.
+Most seminars do not fill completely, but about one-third of IntroSems do generate more demand than space and fill to capacity.
+High-demand subjects in the past have included psychology, economics, computer science, chemistry, business, and law.
 When there are more students than space, classes are assembled based on your written statements of interest.
-Most faculty choose a mix of students who bring different perspectives and levels of expertise.
-There are wait-lists for oversubscribed classes.
-Maximize your options by signing up for a variety of topics.
+Faculty choose a mix of students who bring different perspectives and levels of expertise.
+There may be waitlists for oversubscribed classes.
+Tip: Maximize your options by signing up for a variety of topics and disciplines.

 Can Frosh sign up for Sophomore IntroSems? (or vice versa)

-Faculty will typically prioritize sophomores over frosh for Sophomore Seminars, while frosh receive preference for Frosh Seminars.
-Nevertheless, if a topic really interests you, do sign up as faculty are often open to enrolling either frosh or sophs in their class.
-(Tip: Frosh IntroSem course numbers end in ‘N’ (e.g., BIO 12N).
-Sophomore IntroSem course numbers end in ‘Q’ (e.g., COMPLIT 11Q).)
-Faculty give priority to frosh and sophs over juniors and seniors.
+Faculty will typically prioritize sophomores and new transfer students over frosh for Sophomore IntroSems, while frosh receive first preference for Frosh Seminars.
+Nevertheless, if a topic really interests you, do apply as faculty are often open to enrolling either frosh, sophs, or new transfers in their classes.
+And in general, faculty give priority to frosh, sophs, and new transfers in all IntroSems over juniors and seniors.
+Tip: Frosh-preference IntroSems catalog numbers end in ‘N’ (e.g., BIO 12N).
+Sophomore-preference IntroSems catalog numbers end in ‘Q’ (e.g., COMPLIT 11Q).